jordwalke/FaxJs/README.md

 * **Componentization** - defining reusable ui components
 * **Declarative API** - The code *looks* like the UI itself.
 You tell the system what you want to be generated, and it figures out the details.
 (JSON style code API)
 * **Small Code Size** and rapid development.
-* **Rendering performance:** Fax usies string concatenation to generate the markup, coupled with top level event delegation - but you wouldn't know it - those details are hidden from the developer.
+* **Rendering performance:** Fax uses string concatenation to generate the markup, coupled exclusively with top level event delegation to handle events - but you wouldn't know it - those details are hidden from the developer.
+You just tell the api that you want something to happen "when the button is clicked".
 * **Pure Javascript Api:** You describe the interface, how to perform updates, even the stylesheets in **javascript**.

 ### A very brief example: